Brexit: what happens next?

 If a longer extension was sought, that would mean taking part in the elections, something likely to fuel Eurosceptic anger – and potentially see Nigel Farage standing for the new Brexit Party.

 Impossible to say at this stage.
-If there is a deal, with a transition period, then although the UK will formally leave the EU at 11pm, very little will change.
+If a deal is somehow reached and legislated for then although the UK will formally leave the EU at 11pm, very little will change as a transition period will smooth progress to the UK’s new future.

 If there is a delay, the UK will still be in the European Union until the extension period expires.